Mercedes sketches out all-electric scenario by decade's end

 Luxury carmaker Mercedes-Benz is stepping up its move into electric cars

-The shift to electric vehicles “is picking up speed - especially in the luxury segment, where Mercedes-Benz belongs," said Ola Källenius, CEO of Daimler AG and Mercedes-Benz AG. ”The tipping point is getting closer and we will be ready as markets switch to electric-only by the end of this decade."
+The shift to electric vehicles “is picking up speed — especially in the luxury segment, where Mercedes-Benz belongs," said Ola Kallenius, CEO of Daimler AG and also head of the Mercedes-Benz division. ”The tipping point is getting closer and we will be ready as markets switch to electric-only by the end of this decade."

+The company plans to invest 40 billion euros ($47 billion) in battery-driven vehicles between 2022 and 2080.
+It says it also intends to work with partners on setting up eight factories producing battery cells — the individual components that are assembled into larger battery packs in different vehicles.

 The company said Thursday it foresaw half its sales as battery-only or plug-in hybrid cars by 2025, up from a quarter in previous forecasts.
 In the first six months of this year, such vehicles were 10.3% percent of total sales.
 The company sold 39,000 battery cars and 121,500 plug-in hybrids, which combine a battery with internal combustion.